peterldowns/pgtestdb/README.md

 func New(t testing.TB, conf Config, migrator Migrator) *sql.DB
 ```

-This creates and connects to a new test database, and ensures that all migrations are run.
+`New` creates and connects to a new test database, and ensures that all migrations are run.
 If any part of this fails, the test is marked as a failure using `t.Fail()`

 [`testing.TB`](https://pkg.go.dev/testing#TB) is the common testing interface implemented by `*testing.T`, `*testing.B`, and `*testing.F`, so you can use pgtestdb to get a database for tests, benchmarks, and fuzzes.